Ianfm94/Financial_Analysis/README.md

 (https://ianfm94.github.io/Financial_Analysis/LSTM_Workings/Airline_Visualizations/Difference%20between%20Trading%20Hours%20and%20After%20Hours%20RoR's.html)

 From the 3rd interactive graph above the below are some averages related to the differences in RoR between normal trading hours and after hours trading hours.
-   Average RoR Difference| 4.12%
+   Average RoR Difference for All Airlines| *4.12%*
    --- | ---
-   Average RoR Difference for American Airlines | 4.77% Average RoR Difference for Delta Airlines | 3.73% Average RoR Difference for Southwest Airlines | 3.34% Average RoR Difference for United Airlines | 4.66%
+   Average RoR Difference for American Airlines | *4.77%* Average RoR Difference for Delta Airlines | *3.73%* Average RoR Difference for Southwest Airlines | *3.34%* Average RoR Difference for United Airlines | *4.66%*